Landlord FAQs - Renters' Rights Act 2025

 How often can I increase the rent?

-From the 1st May 2026, rent will only be able to be increased once per year using the statutory Section 13 notice process, with at least two months’ notice.
+Since 1 May 2026, rent will only be able to be increased once per year using the statutory Section 13 notice process, with at least two months’ notice and not within the first year of tenancy.
 There are no rent caps, but tenants may challenge increases they believe exceed market rent.
 Landlords and tenants may agree a lower rent than that stated in the notice.

 Are rent review clauses still valid?

-No. Rent review clauses will be void and unenforceable.
-Rent may only be increased using the Section 13 statutory process or by agreement with the tenant.
+No. Rent review clauses in tenancy agreements will be void and unenforceable.
+Rent may only be increased using the Section 13 statutory process.

 What are the new rules on rental payments?

-Rent periods must not exceed one month and rent must be payable monthly or more frequently.
-From 1 May 2026, landlords must not accept more than one month’s rent in advance and only during the permitted pre-tenancy period.
-Clauses requiring more than one month’s rent in advance will be unenforceable, although tenants may choose to pay additional rent in advance voluntarily after signing.
+From 1 May 2026, landlords must not accept or ask for more than one month's rent in advance, even accepting voluntary payments may constitute a breach of the Tenant Fees Act 2019 and incur a penalty.
+Landlords can only demand up to one month or 28 days if the rent payment period is less than one month rent in advance during the permitted pre-tenancy period which is once a tenancy agreement has been entered into but before the tenancy starts.
+Clauses requiring more than one month's rent in advance will be unenforceable, although tenants may choose to pay additional rent in advance voluntarily after signing.

 Is rental bidding allowed?